ameli/imate/docs/source/cite.rst

 How to Cite
 ===========

 If you publish work that uses |project|, please consider citing the following manuscripts.
-This list will update as more publications are underway.
+This list will update as more publications are in progress.

 ..
 [1] Ameli, S., and Shadden.
 S. C. (2022).
 Interpolating Log-Determinant and Trace of the Powers of Matrix :math:`\mathbf{A} + t \mathbf{B}`. |ameli-interp| |btn-bib-1| |btn-view-pdf-1|